nasa/astrobee/scripts/docker/readme.md

 Start VS Code, run the `Dev Containers: Open Folder in Container...` command from the Command Palette (F1); Or you can open the `$ASTROBEE_WS/src` folder through the VSCode graphical interface, and you should then see a popup dialog from the Dev Containers plugin.
 Click the "Reopen in Container" button.

 You can choose between the `local` and `remote` profile.
 The `remote` profile is designed to run on remote servers and it is configured to open a vnc server and broadcast it in port 5900.

-If you use `DISPLAY=:0` (default), it will open the graphical application on the vnc server, if you use `DISPLAY=:1` it will forward using X11.
+After the devcontainer has started, if you continue using `DISPLAY=:0` (default), it will open the graphical application on the vnc server, if you set `DISPLAY=:1` in the terminal with `export DISPLAY=:1`, it will forward using X11 (you can switch back to `:0` for vnc).
 To open the vnc viewer in your local:

 ```bash
 sudo apt-get install xtightvncviewer